Soloplan-Innovation-Lab/rag-evaluation/README.md

 *For a more in-depth overview on how these metrics are calculated, please check out the [deepeval](https://docs.confident-ai.com/docs/metrics-introduction) and [ragas](https://docs.ragas.io/en/stable/concepts/metrics/index.html) metrics documentation.*

+### Specific evaluation metrics

-It is worth mentioning, that these metrics are very generic and simply based on math and statistics.
+It is worth mentioning, that the previous listed metrices are mostly generic and simply based on math and statistics.
 This means, that the semantic similarities are calculated by comparing the embeddings of the text values.
 Also, they do not capture domain-specific requirements deeply.
 For more domain-specific metrics, approaches like GEval ([deepeval docs](https://docs.confident-ai.com/docs/metrics-llm-evals), [paper](https://arxiv.org/pdf/2303.16634)) or SemScore ([paper](https://arxiv.org/pdf/2401.17072)) can be used.

-### Specific evaluation metrics

-For more specific metrics, e.g. for the formula creation (like the formula syntax, length, ...), custom metrics can be implemented and tested.
+Other specific metrics, e.g. for the formula creation (like the formula syntax, length, ...), custom metrics (like previously mentioned) can be implemented and tested.
 For syntax checking of formulas, the [CriteriaOperator.TryParse](https://supportcenter.devexpress.com/ticket/details/t812826/how-to-calculate-a-criteria-and-check-its-syntax-at-runtime) could be considered.

 ### How does the evaluation work?